szymon6927/deal-with-it/README.md

 python main.py -image your_image_path.jpg -output your_gif_name.gif
 ```
 If your image is too big, don't worry app take care of resize image.
+And if your image contains many faces, don't worry app probably detect them.

 Enjoy!